enochii/Jshell/readme.md

 javac Jsh2.java && java Jsh2
 ```

-and if u wana run it in windows, u can run it in git-bash like me.
+and if u wana run it in windows, u can run it by git bash/power shell.